-Taylor-Mesilla Historic Property
+Taylor-Mesilla Historic Site

 History

-Located on the west side of the historic Mesilla Plaza, the Taylor-Mesilla Historic Property is a rambling adobe structure which consists of two stores separated by a covered passage or zaguán that leads to a large home in the rear.
+Located on the west side of the historic Mesilla Plaza, Taylor-Mesilla Historic Site is a rambling adobe structure which consists of two stores separated by a covered passage or zaguán that leads to a large home in the rear.
 Originally built as two small storefronts on adjoining 60' x 300' lots with residential quarters and outbuildings to the rear, the oldest parts of the buildings were constructed in the late 1850s and over time several structures were combined to create the home as it exists today.

 The building to the north of the zaguán was a mercantile operated during the 1850s by Mariano Yrissari and later by Anastacio Barela, both prominent New Mexico traders.
 Because Anastacio was a Confederate sympathizer during the Civil War, his wife, Rafaela Barela was deeded the store and home and managed the business.
 Their son, Mariano Barela, who had been sheriff and tax collector of Doña Ana County, operated the business with his mother.
 The Barela Store, an adobe structure in what is sometimes called the “Territorial” style, is characterized by a triangular parapet and simplified neoclassical details.